How Does Child Support Work With Joint Custody?

-Unless a separating couple can come to an agreement regarding custody of their children, the parties’ issues will be resolve by New Mexico courts.
+Unless the separating couple can come to an agreement regarding custody of their children, the parties’ issues will be resolved by New Mexico courts.

 When children are with each parent, who makes decisions regarding the major areas of the children’s lives, and assuring the children are financially cared for in key aspects to a divorce with children.
 Accordingly, these issues are at the forefront of many divorce cases by the New Mexico courts.